awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 The following policy uses the OAI’s ID as the policy’s `Principal`\.
 For more information about using S3 bucket policies to grant access to a CloudFront OAI, see [Using Amazon S3 Bucket Policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#private-content-updating-s3-bucket-policies) in the *Amazon CloudFront Developer Guide*\.

 To use this example:
-+ Replace *EH1HDMB1FH2TC* with the OAI’s ID\.
++ Replace `EH1HDMB1FH2TC` with the OAI’s ID\.
 To find the OAI’s ID, see the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/home?region=us-east-1#oai:) on the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.
-+ Replace *DOC\-EXAMPLE\-BUCKET* with the name of your Amazon S3 bucket\.
++ Replace `DOC-EXAMPLE-BUCKET` with the name of your Amazon S3 bucket\.

 ```
  1. {